BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 * Support for logging
   * a `print` keyword
   * a sequencing infix operator `;`
 * Implement a static check that takes in an `Ast` and warns when a variable is used when not declared.
 For instance  `\ x -> y + 10` should warn something like "y is not in scope".
-This will not be part of your parser or interperter(eval), but should be implemented in a seperate `check` function.
+This will not be part of your parser or interperter(eval), but should be implemented in a separate `check` function which is executed between the parser and the evaluator.
 * Add support for the following types of data: floats, characters, strings, lists, and pairs (tuples with two elements)
 * You must write a suite of hunit-style tests for your code to verify its correctnes; there will be a lecture about this on Wednesday 4/24.
   * You need a test group for each of the feature you implemented.
-  * You need to have enough test to convince us your code is correct by just looking at your tests, so make sure to cover all the edge case you can think of and every possible error
+  * You need to have enough tests to convince us your code is correct by just looking at your tests, so make sure to cover all the edge case you can think of and every possible error
   * You can build on the test of week10, but you need to add more tests (not just for mix-ins, for vanilla as well).
 * Add support for the infix operators and functions in the tables below
-  * all operators and functions should report a sensible error message when applied incorrectly.
+  * All operators and functions should report a sensible error message when applied incorrectly.
 For example `[0,1] !!
-10` should return an error like "can't get element 10 from a 2 element list" and `7 !!
+10` should return an error like "Can't get element 10 from a 2 element list" and `7 !!
 10` should return "7 is not a list"

 In general, the precedence, associativity, and default meaning should be as in <a href="https://self-learning-java-tutorial.blogspot.com/2016/04/haskell-operator-precedence.html">Haskell</a>.
 But there is one important exception: the precedence for application should follow the last homework (application is the lowest precedence) rather than a very high precedence (as in Haskell).
 This is a matter of taste perhaps, but it makes things a little easier in terms of implementation to make application have low precedence.
 Otherwise, you can follow the Haskell rules.
+The operators are listed below in classes (operators of the same precedence) in increasing order of precedence, with associativity and other characteristics noted.

 <pre>
 Infix Operators (blank lines indicate change of precedence, in increasing order, L associative except as noted)